Erlangen Program at Large-2.5: Induced Representations and Hypercomplex Numbers: Action of as a Source of Hypercomplex Numbers

 where \(g\in G\), \(\omega\in\Omega\), \(h\in H\) and \(r: G \rightarrow H\), \(s: \Omega \rightarrow G\) are maps defined above; \(*\)~denotes multiplication on \(G\) and \(\cdot\) denotes the action~\eqref{eq:g-action} of \(G\) on \(\Omega\).

-In our consideration \(H\) is always one-dimensional, its irreducible representation is always supposed to be a complex valued character.
-However hypercomplex number naturally appear in the \(\SL\) action~\eqref{eq:sl2-act}, why shall we admit only \(\rmi^2=-1\) to deliver a character then?
+In our consideration \(H\) is always one-dimensional.
+Traditionally, an irreducible representation of such a subgroup is supposed to be a complex valued character.
+However, hypercomplex numbers naturally appeared in the \(\SL\) action~\eqref{eq:sl2-act}, why shall we admit only \(\rmi^2=-1\) to deliver a character then?